RishavMz/PersonalSpace/README.md

-# PersonalCloud
+# PersonalSpace

-A test application to have a limited local cloud setup through router
+A local setup for communication and collaboration among home devices + users in a wifi network